liang256/enso-executer/README.md

         ```json
         {"jobid": "generated-job-id"}
         ```

     - Get the job details (replace <jobid> with the returned jobid):
         ```bash
         curl http://localhost:5005/get-job/<jobid>
         ```

     - Execute the job:
         ```bash
         curl -X POST http://localhost:5005/execute-job \
         -H "Content-Type: application/json" \
         -d '{"jobid": "<jobid>"}'
         ```

     - Get updated list of jobs (to see job updates):
         ```bash
         curl http://localhost:5005/list-jobs
         ```

+    - Explore API Documentation:
+        You can visit http://localhost:5005/apidocs to view and interact with the API documentation.

 ### Usage Example
 Below is an example of the example_job.json content, which defines a series of instructions for a job: